• Skip to primary navigation

 and the CARIBBEAN

 Entitlement to immigrant status in the DV category lasts only through the end of the fiscal (visa) year for which the applicant is selected in the lottery.
-The year of entitlement for all applicants registered for the DV-2021 program ends as of September 30, 2021.
-DV visas may not be issued to DV-2021 applicants after that date.
-Similarly, spouses and children accompanying or following to join DV-2021 principals are only entitled to derivative DV status until September 30, 2021.
-DV visa availability through the very end of FY-2021 cannot be taken for granted.
+The year of entitlement for all applicants registered for the DV-2025 program ends as of September 30, 2025.
+DV visas may not be issued to DV-2025 applicants after that date.
+Similarly, spouses and children accompanying or following to join DV-2025 principals are only entitled to derivative DV status until September 30, 2025.
+DV visa availability through the very end of FY-2025 cannot be taken for granted.
 Numbers could be exhausted prior to September 30.

-C. THE DIVERSITY (DV) IMMIGRANT CATEGORY RANK CUT-OFFS WHICH WILL APPLY IN NOVEMBER
+C. THE DIVERSITY IMMIGRANT (DV) CATEGORY RANK CUT-OFFS WHICH WILL APPLY IN JUNE

-For November, immigrant numbers in the DV category are available to qualified DV-2021 applicants chargeable to all regions/eligible countries as follows.
+For June, immigrant numbers in the DV category are available to qualified DV-2025 applicants chargeable to all regions/eligible countries as follows.
 When an allocation cut-off number is shown, visas are available only for applicants with DV regional lottery rank numbers BELOW the specified allocation cut-off number:

 RegionAll DV Chargeability Areas Except